KyleRego/anki_record/README.md

   end
   puts "Countdown complete.
 Write any Ruby you want in here!" end
-# test.apkg now exists in the current working directory
+# test.apkg now exists in the current working directory.
 ```

 While execution is happening inside the block, temporary `collection.anki21` and `collection.anki2` SQLite databases and a `media` file exist inside of a temporary directory.
 These files are the normal zipped contents of an `*.apkg` file. `collection.anki21` is the database that the library is interacting with.